School health in action:

 Gaining buy-in

 Learning about the weight neutral approach through a community of practice (CoP) with teachers and other school staff was one way the division gained support.
-In partnership with the University of Calgary Body Image Lab, the EICS wellness consultant led the CoP using a podcast learning model.
-Thirty learners listened to a series of podcasts on their own, giving them the time and space to reflect on their own beliefs and experiences.
+In partnership with the U of C Body Image Lab, the EICS wellness consultant led the CoP using a podcast learning model.
+Thirty learners listened to a series of podcasts about weight-neutral wellbeing on their own, giving them the time and space to reflect on their own beliefs and experiences.
 Later, they met as a group to talk about the topics.
-This gave staff the chance to learn, reflect, and grow both personally and professionally.
+This gave staff the chance to learn, reflect and grow.
+For example, all the administrators at EICS took part in learning about the weight neutral approach to well-being.
+They practiced using neutral language, like calling foods by their name, rather than using labels like ‘good’ or ‘bad’, while making and enjoying snacks together and playing games.

 Leading the way

-• developing learning activities that encourage students to explore food and movement without reinforcing a diet-based culture
+• Developing learning activities that encourage students to explore food and movement without reinforcing a diet-based culture

-• choosing classroom resources that are positive and inclusive, like books, lesson plans, and videos
+• Choosing classroom resources that are positive and inclusive, like books, lesson plans and videos

-• creating calm eating spaces, free of judgement or commentary on food choices
+• Creating calm eating spaces, free of judgement or commentary on food choices

 Parents as partners